Silvio Berlusconi diagnosed with leukemia, Italian newspaper reports – KION546

 By Barbie Nadeau

-Former Italian prime minister Silvio Berlusconi has been diagnosed with leukemia, according to Corriere della Serra, one of Italy’s most prominent newspapers of record.
+Former Italian prime minister Silvio Berlusconi has been diagnosed with leukemia, according to Corriere della Serra, a leading Italian newspaper.

 His spokesman, Paolo Russo, did not deny the reports when asked, and said he is “not authorized to give health info but the Corriere della Sera is the most authoritative Italian newspaper.”